llmora/llmora.github.io/_posts/2021-07-04-SecurIDReverseEngineering.md

 But that is about it, apart from a bunch of capacitors and resistors there appears to be only two active components:

-  * **An SMD oscillator**: likely a 32.768KHz clock as used in real-time clock applications.
-I scratched the markings when removing the resin, so I was unable to find the datasheet, markings seem to be CBxx6.
-If you have an idea of the actual markings drop me a line please.
+  * **An SMD oscillator**: likely a 32.768KHz clock as used in real-time clock applications - markings on my oscillator are CB701, no datasheet identified.

   * **An epoxy blob** which seems to cover the MCU that drives the token.